What is Henna and why do people do it?

-I bought my henna on EBay.
+I bought my henna on eBay.
 Here is the link I bought mine.
 It might not be the best henna, but it’s cheap and it works for me.
 Because it is cheap, it takes a while to ship, so buy it today.

 After it arrived in the mail, I would look up different designs on google, or watch other henna artists’ videos, to get inspiration on creating my own designs.

 I like to mesh different designs from different google images and create unique ones.
-And if I cannot get a design to be what I want, I doodle and it usually turn out to be a unique design.
+And if I cannot get a design to be what I want, I doodle and it usually turns out to be a unique design.

 After you draw your henna designs on your hands, feet or body, let it dry completely.
 Then you can slowly wash it off.
 There you go!
 You got yo self some henna.

 Here are the ones I did so far.
-Hopefully I can become a henna artist myself someday.
+Hopefully, I can become a henna artist myself someday.
 Hope you enjoy them! #henna #dyi #artzy